Fudmottin/bip39/README.md

 This is a C++20 command-line tool for generating BIP-39-compatible seed phrases for bitcoin wallets.
 It uses high-quality random sources and supports customizable wordlist files.

+# -- This code does not generate valid wallet phrases!!! --

 ## Features

 - Generates customizable seed phrases (e.g., 12 or 24 words).